Aditya-raj22/sourcing/README.md

 Database: SQLite / Firestore

-Email: Gmail API (mocked in tests)
+Email: Gmail API (will provide for tests)

 Scheduler: APScheduler or cron